Breather

-The term breather originates from the characteristic that most breathers are localized in space and oscillate (breathe) in time.
-But also the opposite situation: oscillations in space and localized in time, is denoted as a breather.
+The term breather originates from the characteristic that most breathers are localized in space and oscillate in time, similar to breathing in living beings.
+This also apply in the opposite situation: oscillations in space and localized in time, which are also denoted as breathers.

 Overview

 A breather is a localized periodic solution of either continuous media equations or discrete lattice equations.
 The exactly solvable sine-Gordon equation and the focusing nonlinear Schrödinger equation are examples of one-dimensional partial differential equations that possess breather solutions.
 Discrete nonlinear Hamiltonian lattices in many cases support breather solutions.

 Breathers are solitonic structures.
 There are two types of breathers: standing or traveling ones.
 Standing breathers correspond to localized solutions whose amplitude vary in time (they are sometimes called oscillons).
 A necessary condition for the existence of breathers in discrete lattices is that the breather main frequency and all its multipliers are located outside of the phonon spectrum of the lattice.